francescoaristei/francescoaristei/README.md

 ---
 <br />

-💻 I'm Francesco Aristei, a `Computer Science and Engineering Student` at Politecnico di Milano.
+💻 I'm Francesco, a `Computer Science and Engineering Student` at Politecnico di Milano.

   I am currently working on my Master Thesis about extending Linux Kernel tool `osnoise` to work with KVM.